lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Before/after: measure bytes_scanned from svl_spectrum_scan and billing CUR for Spectrum usage.
 - Use EXPLAIN and runtime tests on sample partitions to demonstrate reduction in scanned bytes.

-If you want, I can:
-- provide exact SQL scripts to produce a ranked report of Spectrum spend per user/query,
-- or give a checklist tailored to a specific query example you provide.

 ## How do you size file counts and target 128–512 MB file sizes for optimal COPY/UNLOAD?
 Goal: make files large enough for efficient I/O (128–512 MB each) but also create enough files so Redshift can parallelize work across all slices.
 Steps, formulas and practical tips: